 visible\until\rejected By default moderation stores objects pending moderation in the changed\object field in the object's corresponding ModeratedObject instance.
 If visible\until\rejected is set to True, objects pending moderation will be stored in their origi nal model as usual and the most recently approved version of the object will be stored in changed\object.
-Default: False manager names List of manager names on which moderation manager will be enabled.
+Default: False manager\names List of manager names on which moderation manager will be enabled.
 Default: ['objects']

 moderation\manager\class Default manager class that will enabled on model class managers passed in manager\names.
 This class takes care of filtering out any objects that are not approved yet.
 Default: ModerationObjectsManager visibility\column If you want a performance boost, define visibility field on your model and add option visibility\column = 'your\field' on moderator class.
 Field must by a BooleanField.
 The manager that decides which model objects should be excluded when it were rejected, will first use this option to properly display (or hide) objects that are registered with moderation.
 Use this option if you can define visibility column in your model and want to boost performance.
-By default when accessing model objects that are under moderation, one extra query is executed per object in query set to determine if object should be excluded from query set.
-This method benefit those who do not want to add any fields to their Models.
+This method benefits those who can add fields to their models.
 Default: None.

-''' fields_exclude Fields to exclude from object change list.
-Default: [] auto_approve_for_superusers Auto approve objects changed by superusers.
-Default: True auto_approve_for_staff Auto approve objects changed by user that are staff.
-Default: True auto_approve_for_groups List of user group names that will be auto approved.
-Default: None auto_reject_for_anonymous Auto reject objects changed by users that are anonymous.
-Default: True auto_reject_for_groups List of user group names that will be auto rejected.
-Default: None '''
+fields\exclude Fields to exclude from object change list.
+Default: []

-bypass\moderation\after\approval When set to True, affected objects will be released from the model moderator's control upon initial approval.
+resolve\foreignkeys Display related object's string representation instead of their primary key.
+Default: True auto\approve\for\superusers Auto approve objects changed by superusers.
+Default: True auto\approve\for\staff Auto approve objects changed by user that are staff.
+Default: True auto\approve\for\groups List of user group names that will be auto approved.
+Default: None auto\reject\for\anonymous Auto reject objects changed by users that are anonymous.
+Default: True auto\reject\for\groups List of user group names that will be auto rejected.
+Default: None bypass\moderation\after\approval When set to True, affected objects will be released from the model moderator's control upon initial approval.
 This is useful for models in which you want to avoid unnecessary repetition of potentially expensive auto-approve/reject logic upon each object edit.
-This cannot be used for models in which you would like to approve (auto or manually) each object edit, because changes are not tracked
+This cannot be used for models in which you would like to approve (auto or manually) each object edit, because changes are not tracked and the moderation logic is not run.
+If the object needs to be entered back into moderation you can set its status to "Pending" by unapproving it.
+Default: False keep\history When set to True this will allow multiple moderations per registered model instance.
+Otherwise there is only one moderation per registered model instance.
+Default: False.